 Get access to our newest investment platform:

-How Can I Avoid Negative Correlation when Investing?
+How Can I Avoid Negative Correlations when Investing?

 Some investors mistakenly believe that they need to avoid negative correlations, but that isn’t true.
-All negative correlation means is that a security has an inverse relationship with another security.
+A negative correlation means a security has an inverse relationship with another security.
 In other words, when one goes up, the other goes down, and vice versa.

-You just want to be careful about your assets canceling each other out.
+You want to be careful about your assets canceling each other out.
 For that reason, some people avoid perfectly positive and perfectly negative correlated assets.
-Some investors also prefer to avoid strongly correlated assets sticking with assets with correlation coefficients that range from weakly positive to weakly negative correlation.
+Some investors also prefer to prevent strongly correlated assets from sticking with assets with correlation coefficients ranging from weakly positive to weakly negative.

 Importance of Portfolio Diversification

 If the stock market only went up, then nobody would need to diversify.
-But unfortunately, it goes up and down.
-If you need to be reminded of this, simply look to 2022 when the S&P 500 was down -18.11%.
+Unfortunately, it goes up and down.
+If you need to be reminded of this, simply look to 2022, when the S&P 500 was down 18.11%.

-That’s why portfolio diversification is an important risk mitigation strategy.
-And diversification is a core idea within modern portfolio theory.
+That’s why portfolio diversification is an important risk mitigation strategy and a core idea within modern portfolio theory.
 After all, a portfolio of assets from different asset classes is less risky than a portfolio of similar assets.

 Reducing Correlation Risks through Diverse Investments

-As the saying goes, “don’t put all your eggs in one basket.”
-Diversification does matter and that’s why so many accredited investors include the big three investments – stocks, bonds, and real estate – in their portfolios.
+As the saying goes, “Don’t put all your eggs in one basket.”
+Diversification does matter, and that’s why so many accredited investors include the three significant investments – stocks, bonds, and real estate – in their portfolios.

 Countless alternative investments may also make sense to some investors.
-Just know that over-diversification can lead to dilution.
-Carrying significant positions in assets with consistently low returns can dilute your overall returns.
+However, over-diversification can lead to dilution.
+Taking significant positions in assets with consistently low returns can dilute overall returns.

-Over the last two decades, we’ve seen fewer people purchasing bonds due to their poor returns.
-During this time, more and more individual investors as well as institutional investors started gravitating toward real estate for better returns, low volatility, and for diversification.
+Over the last two decades, fewer people have purchased bonds due to their poor returns.
+During this time, more individual and institutional investors have started gravitating toward real estate for better returns, low volatility, and diversification.

 How Real Estate Correlates to Other Investment Assets